Bevia/EllipticEncryptionCpp/ELLIPTIC_CURVE_RAW/README.md

 The output indicates that the elliptic curve scalar multiplication is working correctly, as you received valid non-zero coordinates for the public key (x, y).
 However, you also see a warning message about a non-invertible value during the scalar multiplication process.

+###	Why Use Boost?

+	•	Performance: Boost libraries are optimized for performance and designed to work efficiently with modern C++.
+	•	Reliability: Boost is rigorously tested and peer-reviewed, ensuring high reliability and robustness.
+	•	Extensibility: Many of the Boost libraries provide additional features and utilities that are either not present in the standard C++ library or extend its functionality.

 ### What Happened in elliptic raw file?

 #### 1. Error: Non-Invertible Value: